41y08h/fquery/README.md

 ### Queries

 To query data in your widgets, you'll need to extend the widget using `HookWidget` or `StatefulHookWidget`(for stateful widgets).
-These classes are exported from the [flutter_hooks](https://pub.dev/packages/flutter_hooks) pacakge.
+These classes are exported from the [flutter_hooks](https://pub.dev/packages/flutter_hooks) package.

 A query instance is a subscription to an asynchronous data stored in the cache.
 Every query needs -

-- A **Query key**, it uniquely identifies the query stored in the cache.
+- A **Query key**, uniquely identifies the query stored in the cache.
 - A `Future` that either resolves or throws an error

 The same query key can be used in multiple instances of `useQuery` hook and the data will be shared throughout the app.